crosscompute/crosscompute-workshops/README.md

-# crosscompute-workshops
+# CrossCompute Workshops

-Content from our Workshops
+Here is content from some of our workshops.